ZinMK/ZinMK/README.md

 - **DBs**: Firestore, PostgreSQL, Supabase
 ---

-### 🌱 Currently Learning

-- Building smarter agents & integrating AI into real-world tools
-- Making low-resource languages feel more seen in tech
-- Playing with React animations and design systems

----

 ### 📫 Let’s Connect!

 - Email me at: `shanunapal [at] gmail [dot] com`
 - LinkedIn: [linkedin.com/in/zinmk](https://linkedin.com/in/zinmk)

-_Thanks for stopping by! hit me up if you want to build cool stuff together._ Check out some of the projects I've built below!
+_Thanks for stopping by! hit me up if you want to build cool stuff together.

-> “The best way to learn is to break something and try to fix it before anyone notices.”
+> Quote that I live by.
+“Everything around you that you call life was made up by people that were no smarter than you and you can change it, you can influence it, you can build your own things that other people can use.” if you know where this is from, we will get along so well.